My struggle with depression and anxiety is one I still deal with every day. The hardest part is…

 We still as a society bear shame when talking about mental illness.
 It is difficult and sometimes impossible for people to seek the help they need.
 Suicide is the second leading cause of death in our young adult population.
 Remember – being informed about treatment options is the key to finding the right treatment for you or a loved one.
 You can learn about medication and therapy options by visiting the ADAA website.
 ADAA also offers a wide variety of blog posts and webinars that you can search by topic – all written/hosted by our professional mental health member experts.

 Depression treatments do work and can significantly improve quality of life.
-This month is Mental Health Awareness and a wonderful time to pledge to educate ourselves about treatment options.
 Let’s pledge to ask questions, learn and stay informed about current research and treatment.
 Doing so will help #breakthestigma around mental health issues and ensure that people find the treatment they need today and continue to work as a society to get better treatments to the forefront tomorrow.